unrestedjade/ghost-junk-drawer/Updates/sweedeesh_feesh/readme.txt

 --Readme--

-Update 10/15/22: Minor updates to clean up code from the jam version.
+Update November 2022: Minor updates to clean up code from the jam version and fix a transparency bug introduced by an SSP update.
 Added the Candy shell!

 Initial release: Sweedeesh Feesh - 2022 Ukagaka Dream Team Ghost Jam entry (1 week).